ThreeDotsLabs/watermill/docs/content/pubsubs/googlecloud.md

 #### Marshaler

-Watermill's messages cannot be directly sent to Kafka - they need to be marshaled.
-You can implement your marshaler or use default implementation.
+Watermill's messages cannot be directly sent to Google Cloud Pub/Sub - they need to be marshaled.
+You can implement your marshaler or use the default implementation.

 {{% render-md %}}
 {{% load-snippet-partial file="src-link/watermill-googlecloud/pkg/googlecloud/marshaler.go" first_line_contains="// Marshaler" last_line_contains="type DefaultMarshalerUnmarshaler " padding_after="0" %}}